lake-wg/authz/draft-ietf-lake-authz.md

 For considerations about the ELA reverse flow, see {{reverse-u-responder}}.

 The Voucher_Info and Voucher structs are sent over authenticated channels that are confidentiality and integrity protected between U and V, i.e., in EDHOC fields EAD_3 and EAD_4.
-While ELA reuses several components of EDHOC, it does not reuse keys from EDHOC (such as the ephemeral key G_X) to protect fields Voucher_Info and Voucher.
+While ELA reuses several components of EDHOC, it does not reuse keys from EDHOC (such as the ephemeral key G_X when using DH) to protect fields Voucher_Info and Voucher.
+Reuse of G_X is avoided since ephemeral keys are expected to be used only once.
+For KEM-based methods, a fresh encapsulation is performed for each session.

 ELA is compatible with the currently standardized Diffie-Hellman shared secret derivation of EDHOC.
 Considering cryptographic recommendations by government agencies and the industry, ELA is also compatible with post-quantum cryptography primitives for deriving a shared secret, namely via the EK_CT field which can contain a KEM ciphertext according to the selected cipher suite.